An Optimal Follicular Phase

 - Test DHEA and melatonin and supplement if needed, under guidance.
 Both improve egg quality.

 Please ask questions or leave comments below.
-If you want an herbal consult, you can book an appointment here:
+If you want help, you can book here: